 Lake Institute Events - These opportunities will teach fiscal expertise and sound strategies to enhance the financial literacy and management skills of pastoral leaders in relation to both personal and congregational needs.
 These trainings are mandatory for grant recipients and their trusted congregational advocates.

-Each grant recipient will attend the specialized Regional Training Courses, The Pastoral Leader and Personal Finance and The Pastoral Leader and Congregational Finance designed in collaboration between CBF and The Lake Institute teaching faculty.
-These one-day gatherings will include topics such as budgeting, generosity and how clergy financial health affects the church.
+This two and a half day gathering will include topics such as budgeting, generosity and how clergy financial health affects the church.
 Following the training, grantees will report new discoveries and lingering questions.
-These one-day gatherings will expand the conversation and learnings into the various regions of the Fellowship.
+These gatherings will expand the conversation and learnings into the various regions of the Fellowship.

 Cultivating Generous Congregations (CGC) Conference:

-During this three-day conference, participants will delve more deeply into theological grounding, best practices, and strategizing to lead congregations to become a more generous stewards of their resources.
-This will occur twice a year in strategic regional locations to encourage participation.
+During this two-and-a-half-day conference, designed in collaboration between CBF and The Lake Institute teaching faculty, participants will delve more deeply into theological grounding, best practices, and strategizing to lead congregations to become more generous stewards of their resources.
+Following the training, grantees will report new discoveries and lingering questions.